Play UK: Closure

 Some of the channel's comedy programming like The Office, The Fast Show and Shooting Stars were moved to UK Gold following the closure.
 Other programs were later added to UKG2 upon its launch the following year in November 2003.

-Programmes
+Former programmes

-Music Programming
+Music programming

 The majority of the music programmes broadcast (quizzes, interviews and compilations) on Play UK were produced by UKTV.
 Play UK also used to air repeats of TOTP2, which were originally broadcast on BBC Two.